isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 <div id="testresult"></div>

-#### 6. How will I be informed of my COVID-19 test result?
+#### 6. How will I be informed of my COVID-19 test result at the end of SHN?

 Hardcopy/softcopy of the COVID-19 test result will not be issued.
 Travellers who are Work Pass Holders (and their dependants) will receive their results via SMS or email.
-All other travellers will be informed of their swab test results verbally by phone or in person.
+All other travellers will receive their swab test results via email.
+However, travellers who test positive will be informed via phone call and further assistance will be provided.

 Travellers with a SingPass account may login to [HealthHub](https://www.healthhub.sg/HealtheServices) to view their swab test results once available.